Concordia Parish's Congressman-elect in Shreveport ICU fighting COVID-19 - Mississippi's Best Community Newspaper

 Concordia Parish’s Congressman-elect in Shreveport ICU fighting COVID-19

 Luke Letlow, who was elected to Congress after winning a Dec.
-5 runoff to serve the 5th Congressional District, which includes Concordia Parish, has been transfer to ICU in a Shreveport hospital for treatment for COVID-19, according to The Advocate of Baton Rouge.
+5 runoff to serve the 5th Congressional District, which includes Concordia Parish, has been transferred to ICU in a Shreveport hospital for treatment for COVID-19, according to The Advocate of Baton Rouge.

 Letlow, 40, of Start, Louisiana, was admitted to a Monroe hospital on Saturday.
 On Wednesday, he was transferred to Ochsner LSU Health in Shreveport, reported The Advocate.